Uday Garudachar

-He joined Bharatiya Janata Party in 2008.
-He first contested in the Bihar Rajya Sabha election in 2008 but faced defeat.
-In 2013, he again contested for the Chickpet Assembly Constituency but faced defeat by a small margin of votes.
-Finally in 2018, he won the Chickpet Assembly Election.

-Personal life
+Early life and education

-Dr. Uday B Garudachar is the son of Former IPS Officer, Mr. B N Garudachar and Late Mrs. Vatsala.
-B N Garudachar family hails from Bindiganavile Village Nagamangala Taluk Mandya district. he served as the Director General of Police (DGP).
-He completed SSLC at St. Paul's High School, Belagavi, Pre-university education at National PU College, Basavanagudi, Bangalore.
-He received a BE in Electronics from Bangalore University. he is also the recipient of doctoral degrees.

-Uday Garudachar is married to Medini Uday Garudachar, who is a social activist and the Director of Garuda Group of Companies, Garuda Mall and the Founding Member of Garuda Foundation.
+Uday B Garudachar is the son of former IPS Officer, B. N. Garudachar and late Vatsala.
+His family hails from Bindiganavile Village, Nagamangala Taluk, Mandya district.
+His father served as the Director General of Police (DGP).
+He completed SSLC at St. Paul's High School, Belagavi, and Pre-university education at National PU College, Basavanagudi, Bangalore.
+He received a B.E. in Electronics from Bangalore University in 1987.
+He is also the recipient of doctoral degrees.
+He married Medini Uday Garudachar, who is a social activist.
+He is the Director of Garuda Group of Companies.
+He is the owner of Garuda Mall.